 When flu season arrives, keep your child healthy.
 Get a flu immunization before the flu gets you!
 Contact the office at (513) 248-1210 to schedule your child’s flu immunization appointment.
-NOTE: As of 09/07/2018, FluMist and VFC flu vaccines are not available.
+NOTE: As of 09/19/2019, flu immunization appointments can be scheduled at both offices.
+Currently, we do not have VFC or Flumist available.

 Influenza (flu) is a contagious respiratory disease that can lead to serious complications, hospitalization or even death.
 Anyone can get the flu, and vaccination is the single-best way to protect against influenza.
 Even healthy children and adults can get very sick from the flu and spread it to family and friends.